Amir-Mohseni/YouTube-Summarizer/README.md

 # YouTube Video to Text Summary Tool

-This Jupyter Notebook tool transforms YouTube videos into concise text summaries using Whisper and ChatGPT 4.
+This tool transforms YouTube videos into concise text summaries using the `youtube-transcript-api` for transcript retrieval and GPT-4o-mini for summarization.

 ## Overview

-Leverage `pytube`, `openai`, and `whisper` Python libraries to:
+Utilize `youtube-transcript-api` and `openai` Python libraries to:

-1. **Download Audio:** Extract audio from YouTube URLs via `pytube`.
+1. **Retrieve Transcript:** Extract text transcripts from YouTube videos using `youtube-transcript-api`.
-2. **Transcribe Audio:** Convert audio to text with the Whisper library.
-3. **Summarize Text:** Create succinct summaries from transcriptions using ChatGPT 4, emphasizing key points and context.
+2. **Summarize Text:** Generate summaries with GPT-4o-mini, offering options for different summary lengths: short, medium, long, or extra long.

 ## Usage Guide